Here's How Emilia Clarke Is Making Sure She Doesn't Reveal 'Game Of Thrones' Season 8 Spoilers

-'Game Of Thrones' Actor Emilia Clarke Has A Second Instagram Account To Prevent Spoiling Season 8 For Fans
+'Game Of Thrones' Actor Emilia Clarke Has A Second Instagram Account To Prevent Accidental Season 8 Spoilers

 Emilia Clarke has starred in HBO's Game of Thrones since 2011, and regularly endears herself to the show's fans with her effusive love for her costars and self-aware social media presence.
 In fact, the actor understands the Game of Thrones fandom so much that Emilia Clarke has a second Instagram account to prevent fans from discovering spoilers, according to UK newspaper The Express.
 It turns out that being BFFs with Khaleesi's portrayer in real life might not be exactly how you dreamed it, though.
 If you're a diehard Game of Thrones fan and friends with the Mother of Dragons, your access to her personal Instagram account comes with a mighty spoiler risk for your favorite TV show.